MohamedSabry000/dev-naseej-calendar/overview.md

 ## Known issues

-1. Auth-related HTTP errors when running Team Calendar on TFS 2015 Update 2.
+1. Auth-related HTTP errors when running Naseej Calendar on TFS 2015 Update 2.
 Upgrade to 2015 2.1.
 2. Changing a user's profile image (avatar) is not reflected in the calendar due to 12 hour image caching.
 Check back after 12 hours.

 ## Learn more